neoking89/owlsight/README.md

 Note that both TextSplitter classes can be used as input for the `DocumentSearcher` class.
 - Added `main.default_config_on_startup` to the `config:main` section.
 This option can be used to specify a default configuration file to load when starting Owlsight.
 This will load the configuration file specified in `main.default_config_on_startup` when every time when starting Owlsight.
 - Added an experimental new section in `config`, called `config:agentic`.
-This section can be enabled through the "apply_tools" option.
+This section can be enabled through the "active" option.
 The section consists of a multi-step agentic system, where the the agents are in fixed order: ToolAgent (can search the internet, scrape, etc) -> Pythonagent (specialized in generating Python code) -> JudgeAgent.
 In the end, the final response is computed by a last agent.
 All agents are the currently loaded model with different roles.
 - Added --log and --level flags to the CLI.
 This can be used to specify a log file and log level, like so: